 RENTING a home is far more straightforward than buying your own bricks and mortar - yet there are still plenty of practicalities to think about when you have found your perfect place.

-Here are the seven things you should know as a renter to make sure you get a fair deal:
+Here are the seven (update, 11) things you should know as a renter to make sure you get a fair deal:

 Dealing with an agent means the legalities are done properly.
 You might have seen a property through social networking websites such as Facebook where private landlords want to cut out costs of an agent.
 But be wary of anyone dealing direct.
 It’s better to pay for a letting agent and get the right service.
 It is common, however, for some landlords to manage the property which means they are your first port of call when something goes wrong.
 Ensure you have the relevant contact details from the outset.

 Searching for a new home is exciting, but don’t forget about the administration costs.
-You will need to pay a letting agent for credit checks, references and signing the contract, known as a tenancy charge which shouldn’t be more than £500.
+You will need to pay a letting agent for credit checks, references and signing the contract, known as a tenancy charge which shouldn’t be more than £500, though these will be banned from June 1st 2019.
 Ensure you get a breakdown of what this covers.
 Ask about renewal fees too, and confirm all charges from the beginning so there are no surprises.

 Your tenancy agreement is likely to be a lengthy document but it’s worth reading because it can list extra costs which are hidden away in seemingly standard paragraphs.
 Upon leaving the property, you might be expected to have carpets professionally cleaned, for example.
 Make sure you know what you’re signing and, if there’s something you’re not comfortable with, raise it with the agent who can help negotiate amendments if necessary.